m-lab/website/_pages/08-learn.md

 This section of our site provides educational information about the Internet, M-Lab, and related services, terms and technologies.
 We also plan to publish tutorials in this section soon.

-Listed below are some publicly available resources for learning about the internet, measurement of the internet, networking, and related topics.
+Listed below are some publicly available resources for learning about the Internet, measurement of the Internet, networking, and related topics.
 If you have a resource that should be in this list, please [contact us](mailto:support@measurementlab.net).

 ## Guides
 {:no-toc}